HDietrich416/Data-Bootcamp/Unit 3 - Python/README.md

 * The percentage of votes each candidate won
 * The total number of votes each candidate won
 * The winner of the election based on popular vote

+Financial Analysis is output to terminal and to new CSV output file.